Factsheet: A brief guide to the Mental Capacity Act 2005

 - health and welfare

-For a person who lacks capacity the Court can appoint a Deputy on the person’s behalf to make ongoing decision for the person.
-The person must be 18 years or over and can be a relative, friend, or a professional.
+The Court can appoint a deputy to make ongoing decisions for someone who lacks capacity.
+A deputy must be 18 years or over and can be a relative, friend or professional.

 Independent Mental Capacity Advocates (IMCA)